-When granted mineral rights to land purchased in Alberta or development land for sale in Edmonton, the land title will state specifically which minerals are included.
+When granted mineral rights to land purchased in Alberta, the land title will state specifically which minerals are included.
 Sometimes it is only one mineral, while other titles might specify several or all minerals.
 Some titles are retained for rights to mineral ownership only, so the title would be phrased accordingly.
 The main exceptions to mineral rights that are granted include any gold or silver that is found, as these are the property of the Crown.

 Whenever land is purchased in the province, whether it is auction properties or land for sale by owner in Alberta, the Land Titles Offices will issue mineral certificates (if any are given) when the title is transferred.
 According to Alberta law, “A mineral certificate certifies precisely what minerals are owned in a specific parcel of land and by whom, on a specific date, and what mines and minerals are shown in the disposition.”
 When titles are transferred, they will explicitly state “surface only” or “minerals only” in the phrasing.